Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 Who was the most important Iceland player against England?

 Aron Gunnarsson — not Gylfi Sigurðsson, the star everyone watched.
-Gunnarsson’s long throw directly produced the equaliser, and his screening of the midfield held the whole defensive block together for 90 minutes.
+Gunnarsson’s long throw directly produced the equaliser inside six minutes, and his screening of the midfield held the defensive block together across England’s 18 shot attempts.

 Here is my actual argument, and I’ll defend it.
 The headline name in that Iceland team was Gylfi Sigurðsson, the Swansea playmaker, the one Premier League audiences knew, the man tasked with set-piece delivery and the occasional moment of creation.
 The pre-match previews named him.
 The post-match autopsies named Hart’s error and Hodgson’s tactics and Sterling’s wasted chances.
 Almost no one built the story around the captain.